nidandre/Anki-Templates-for-Foreign-Language-Learning/README.md

-# Triptych Irregual PLural Nouns
+# Triptych Irregual Plural Nouns

 This template card enables you to learn English irregular plural nouns with British and American MP3.